uccug/recruitment/README.md

 - [X] Allow a user to add a reason when rejecting an application
 - [X] Add feature to upload shortlisting and interview and management papers
 - [X] Remove unnecessary filters on job applications.
-- [X] Disable editing of job applications
+- [X] Disable editing of job applicationss
 - [X] Fix page refresh issue on attachments page.
 After a page refresh the attachments page was showing all files in the system.
+- [X] Prevent duplicate applications
+- [X] Add a chatter to interview reports to track changes
 - [ ] Restrict job application access to interviewers and for a specific period of time.
 HR should have access to applications all the time.
 - [ ] When the deadline has passed automatically archive the job.
 To be addressed after consulting the enterprise version
 - [ ] Update job positions search to exclude archived jobs